Industrial Electricity Certificate in Applied Science

 This program is located at Greenville Tech’s Barton Campus.

-Electrical construction, repair and plant maintenance, entry-level electrician positions, including residential wiring, as well as commercial/industrial applications
+This program prepares students for entry-level electrician positions, including residential wiring, as well as commercial/industrial applications in the following areas:

 Visit our web page at https://www.gvltec.edu/industrial-electricity/.